Aditya Pancholi: Physical assault

+Sexual violences

 In 2019, actress Kangana Ranaut, who had previously been in a relationship with him, filed a police complaint claiming that Pancholi had drugged, raped, assaulted and blackmailed her for sex repeatedly over a prolonged period starting in 2003.
 She repeated these claims in an interview to Aap ki Adalat on India TV and cited an incident of assault which had occurred in public.
 Eyewitnesses to the incident say that Pancholi stopped the rickshaw in which Ranaut was travelling, compelled her to get out of the vehicle and slapped her face.
 Pancholi stated in his defence that the accusations was false and as despicable as her entire relationship with him.
 He said that in fact, Ranaut had exploited him both financially and emotionally in a calculated manner and used his influence to secure a foothold for herself as an actress.
 The trial is yet to begin.
-Aditya Pancholi had earlier been accused of raping his ex-girlfriend Pooja Bedi's 15-year-old maid during the time when he and Pooja were dating - he was later found guilty.
+Aditya Pancholi was previously accused of raping the 15-year-old maid of his then girlfriend Pooja Bedi.
+Although some claims suggest he was found guilty, there is no publicly available evidence to support this.
+No legal case records, conviction, or prison sentence have been documented.